mikereidnz/pycf/README.rst

   * gcc

 These should be available via the package manager on most linux distributions.
-If you compile any of these packages from source you must ensure that liblapack, libblas, and libgfortran are available to the linker when pycf is installed.
+If you compile LAPACKE from source you must ensure that liblapack, libblas, and libgfortran are available to the linker when pycf is installed.
 The location of these can be specified manually by editing the ``setup.py`` file.
 Additionally, since cython compiles c modules as shared objects, all linked objects must be compiled as position independent code.

 Development